 Although their enemy was the bottom team of LEC, Fnatic found a very valuable win against Team BDS to stop their poor form.
 Following that, G2 Esports got shocked by an incredible Team Vitality performance that saw Perkz 10-0-7 on Ahri.
 G2 was totally outplayed and couldn’t answer on any level.

 The playoffs teams will be decided in the last two weeks and due to the format of the LEC, one team could even secure a Worlds spot before the playoffs start.
-Make sure to tune in by finding the live streams on Luckbox.
-Sign up now to claim your 100% bonus before placing your bets.
+Make sure to tune in by finding the live streams on Luckbox. to claim your 100% bonus before placing your bets.

 LEC Week 7 schedule